 In September 2014 on my route up to norway I stayed for two nights in a nice bed&breakfast house at Aalborg.
 The day between and with good weather on my side it is time for a circle tour, mainly visiting the northern end western shores of Jutland.
 Here are some impressions.

-The tour starts at ten in the mornig after a good breakfast and some small talk with the house-owner.
+The tour starts at ten in the morning after a good breakfast and some small talk with the house-owner.
 He is swedish, speaks fluent english and also german.
-Later, programming the navi less or more precisly, it will show me the right way coming out of Aalborg.
+Later then and programming the navi less or more precisly, it will show me the right way out of Aalborg.

 More impressions from slettestrand?

 Feel free to give 'em a mouseclick ..

 The next stop takes place at Bulbjerg-museum.
 My bed&breakfast-host gave me the information, that there are still parts of a german military-installation to be seen, used in world-war II to control the Skagerrak Strait.
 No weapons, no radar-facilities are there, only some into a small hill digged rooms and corridors build on massiv ferro-concrete for protection.

 Leaving Bulbjerg and going west, the next target will be Hanstholm.
 On this landmark (this edge) the Skagerrak Strait meets the North Sea.
 When it comes to more touristic aspects Hanstholm isn't very impressive.
 It stands for professional fishing an processing that draught in an industrial way.